KristianKjerstad/recipe-app/README.md

  npx playwright codegen
 ```

+## Checking code coverage

+Vitest has coverage enabled in the settings.
+When running `npm run dev`, the vitest UI will open in http://localhost:51204/**vitest**/#/?file=

+TODO its not working at the moment...

 ## Connecting to the local database

 To connect to the local database, started using docker-compose, you can for example use a tool like Azure data studio.